Issyanofsky/make/manual/l3planningandbestpractices.md

 ### Confidential Data

-In case you work with confidential data and you dont want it to be saved (on the platform - you wont the logs of the run). you can set it in scenario setting under "Data is confidential";
+In case you work with confidential data and you dont want it to be saved (on the platform - you wont see the logs of the run). you can set it in scenario setting under "Data is confidential";

 ![Confidential Data](pic/l3planningandbestconfident.gif)